Opening Hook

 5. Keep the Map Updated

 Lab layouts change.
-Also, add or remove benches, update freezer positions.
-Schedule a quarterly review to keep the map accurate Most people skip this — try not to..
+Add or remove benches, update freezer positions.
+Schedule a quarterly review to keep the map accurate It's one of those things that adds up..

 FAQ